Protein Basics Short Course 2023

 Topic 3 - Formulating with Proteins: Technical Challenges & Consumer Acceptance

-Dilek Uzunalioglu, R&D Leader, Director of Food Applications, Motif FoodWorks Inc.
+Dilek Uzunalioglu, Senior Director, Food Discovery & Design, Motif FoodWorks Inc.

-Dilek Uzunalioglu is R&D leader with experience in managing R&D programs, projects, and technical teams to develop and commercialize innovative food ingredients.
-Dilek is currently Director, Food Applications at Motif FoodWorks Inc., leading food application development for Motif’s ingredient portfolio designed to improve taste, texture, and nutrition of plant-based foods.
-Prior joining Motif, Dilek led Ingredion Global Bakery & Snack Application team as well as Global Plant Protein application team, teams with responsibilities to develop application capabilities and to lead the development of new ingredients such as starches, gluten-free flour systems, fibers, pulse flours and proteins.
-Dilek is an expert in developing food ingredients/solutions and food formulations, ingredient processing & scale-up.
+Dilek Uzunalioglu is R&D leader with experience in managing R&D programs, projects, and technical teams to develop and commercialize innovative food ingredients and products.
+Dilek is currently Senior Director of Food Discovery & Design at Motif FoodWorks Inc., leading food science and application research, and development for Motif’s ingredient portfolio and plant-based foods.
+Prior joining Motif, Dilek led Ingredion Global Bakery & Snack Application team as well as Global Plant Protein application team, with responsibilities to develop application capabilities and new ingredients such as starches, gluten-free flour systems, fibers, pulse flours and proteins.
+Dilek also has been an active member of Cereals and Grains Association and IFT with various roles.
+Currently, she is serving as IFT Protein Division Chair.
 Dilek holds a Ph.D. in Food Science from Rutgers University, and a Bachelor and a Master of Science degrees in Food Engineering from the Middle East Technical University.
-She served as a Chair at Cereals & Grain Association Carbohydrate Division and Engineering & Processing Division.
-Currently, she is chair for Cereals and Grain Association Book Acquisition committee as well as part of IFT Protein Division leadership team.
-Dilek has been serving as a champion for WINGS for growth for 2021 and 2002 Cohorts supporting women professionals in their 10-month mentorship program.
 She published several journal articles, conference papers and two book chapters.
-She lives with her son Onat and her husband Huseyin in Winchester, MA.
-She loves sourdough bread baking and enjoys hiking and biking with her family.

 Topic 4 - Holistic Formulation Approaches and Strategies to Develop Plant-Based Foods